 Let’s move on.
 How about writing a song?
-It may sound like it is a mission impossible for the beginner guitarist, but it is not that difficult.
-I always encourage my students to use the knowledge that they have more creatively.
+It may sound like mission impossible for the beginner guitarist, but it is not that difficult.
+I always encourage my students to use their knowledge more creatively.

-Just take a few chords that you know and arrange them in a random way, listen to how they sound together.
-A lot of great songs consist of only a few simple chords!
+So, how do you go about writing a song on the acoustic guitar?
+Just take a few chords that you know, randomly arrange them, and listen to how they sound together.
+Remember that many great songs consist of only a few simple chords!

 In this example, I took four chords: Cmaj7, Amin9, F and G and tried to arrange them into a song.
 Here is the result:

-One thing that I always stress is that even the best guitarists were in the same place that you are now.
+I always stress that even the best guitarists were in the same place that you are now.
 Nobody becomes great overnight.
-Good guitar skills are just results of practicing and having fun with the guitar.
+Because we learn differently, some things come easier to you, and others may be a bit more difficult to learn and memorise, but if you persist, you will learn the acoustic guitar.
+Good guitar skills are just the result of practising and having fun with the guitar.

-In this last example, I just improvised using different strumming variations and arpeggios.
-It is a more advanced way of playing the guitar and requires some experience.
+In this last example, I improvised using different strumming variations and arpeggios.
+It is a more advanced way of playing the guitar and requires some experience:

-Some of these examples are a little bit advanced, but I wanted to show you what you can aim to achieve on the guitar.
-It all comes down to practicing the right things in the right order.
+Some of these examples are slightly advanced, but I wanted to show you what you can aim to achieve on the guitar.
+It all comes down to practising the right things in the correct order.